AdamMorgan778/CASA0018-Apple-Classification/README.md

 ## Literature Review
 Pre-trained CNNs are typically trained on massive datasets containing millions of labelled images, covering a wide range of object types.
 The early layers within these pre-trained models detect low-level features such as textures and edges.
 Deeper levels recognise more complex features.
 The final layers of the pre-trained model are fine-tuned and trained on a new dataset for more accurate predictions on the new target classes.
 As a result of this setup, there are various benefits of using transfer learning over training a CNN from scratch.
 The knowledge obtained in the pre-trained CNN is maintained and improves the predictive accuracy of the new target class.
 The model requires less training data than building a CNN from scratch due to generalizability from the pre-training and reduces the probability of overfitting.
-This results in a less computationally expensive model to train for faster iterations to improve predictive accuracy.
+This results in a less computationally expensive model to train for faster iterations to improve predictive accuracy (Han, X. et al., 2021).

 Research done by Yonis Gulzar in his paper “Fruit Image Classification Model Based on MobileNetV2 with Deep Transfer Learning Technique” found that the best CNN architecture for image classification on their fruit dataset was MobileNetV2.
 This bar chart shows the accuracy of different models achieved while training on the fruit dataset containing forty different types of fruits.
 As shown in Figure 1, MobileNetV2 achieves the highest accuracy of 89%.
-The remaining pre-trained CNNs were 5-11% lower in accuracy than MobileNetV2.
+The remaining pre-trained CNNs were 5-11% lower in accuracy than MobileNetV2 (Gulzar, Y., 2023).

 ![image](https://user-images.githubusercontent.com/73647889/232231429-0406aee2-7172-4090-811e-f776cc5ce0fc.png)